-Within the 28 members there are four officers.
-The President, Vice-president, Majority Floor Leader and Assistant Majority Floor Leader.
-The President is elected city wide and the remaining three are determined by seniority.
+Within the Board of Aldermen there are four officers.
+The President, Vice President, Majority Floor Leader, and Assistant Majority Floor Leader.
+The President is elected city wide, and the remaining three are determined by seniority.

-The President presides at all the meeting, preserves decorum and determines all questions of order.
+The President presides over meetings, preserves decorum and determines all questions of order.
 He or she also appoints standing and special committees and serves as an equal member of all committees.
-The President assigns bills to appropriate committees and refers bills, when ready, to the Engrossment Committee. the President directs action from the broad elevated podium in the front and center of the semi-circular chamber.
+The President assigns Bills to appropriate committees and refers Bills, when ready, to the Engrossment Committee.
+The President directs action from the dais in the front and center of the semi-circular chamber.

 The Assistant Majority Floor Leader performs all the duties of the Majority Floor Leader when he or she is absent.

 The Clerk of the Board of Aldermen perform all duties necessary to the functioning of the Board.
 The Clerk is the official repository of all reports and records of the Board of Aldermen and his or her duties are almost limitless.
 His or her duties include the maintenance of the records of all proceedings.
 During the Board meetings, the Clerk is positioned just below the President and is responsible for voting procedures.